Skill Demand Index

 Which roles need Financial Management most:

-Marketing positions drive 40% of demand.
-Other and Operations also frequently list Financial Management as a requirement.
-Skills commonly paired with Financial Management include Project Management.
+Operations positions drive 30% of demand.
+Other and Project Management also frequently list Financial Management as a requirement.
+Skills commonly paired with Financial Management include Construction Project Management and Client Relationship Management.

 Depth Level Distribution